 At the personal injury law firm of Allen & Allen, we frequently assist clients who are injured in automobile accidents.
 One of the first questions that arises is whether the at-fault driver has insurance coverage to pay for the harm caused by the accident.
 Sometimes the at-fault driver has insurance and sometimes not.
-This blog will address insurance questions that typically arise after an accident.
+This post will address insurance questions that typically arise after an accident.

 Do you need car insurance in Virginia?
 Surprisingly, the answer is no. Virginia does not require car insurance.
 In fact, drivers are not required to purchase auto insurance on a vehicle registered in Virginia.
 However, according to Va.
 Code § 46.2-706, if you do not purchase auto insurance, you are required to pay an uninsured motorist fee of $500.00 per year.
 When you register a motor vehicle, you must indicate whether or not the vehicle is insured, and pay the uninsured fee if it is not.

 If you only pay the uninsured fee, this does not provide any insurance coverage to you at all.
 Paying the fee only protects you from being prosecuted for the violation of driving a vehicle without any insurance coverage.
 However, failure to have insurance leaves you financially exposed if you cause an accident that causes damage to persons or property.

 What are the minimum limits if a vehicle is insured?